The Mastering Number Programme for Reception and Key Stage 1

 The central programme

-The core professional development programme will be delivered by an experienced team from the NCETM, led by the NCETM’s Director of Primary Mathematics, Debbie Morgan.
-It will involve the lead teachers, maths subject lead and headteacher engaging in a range of synchronous and asynchronous online professional development, including three live sessions, across the academic year.
+This core professional development programme will be delivered by an experienced team from the NCETM, led by the NCETM’s Director of Primary Mathematics, Debbie Morgan.
+It involves the lead teachers, maths subject lead and headteacher engaging in a range of synchronous and asynchronous online professional development, including three live sessions, across the academic year.

 Teachers will be expected to deliver a daily session of 10 to 15 minutes in addition to their daily maths lesson, which may be a little shorter as a result.
-Resources, including lesson plans, visual resources and practical equipment, will be provided.
+Resources, including lesson plans and visual resources, will be provided.

-Central to the programme will be a small, abacus-like piece of equipment called a rekenrek, which will be provided for use by children in participating classes.
-Watch Debbie Morgan demonstrate the rekenrek below.
+Central to the programme will be a small, abacus-like piece of equipment called a rekenrek.
+We encourage Watch Debbie Morgan demonstrate the rekenrek below.

 Local Work Groups